Debt Management and Your Credit Score

 Not all problems with your credit rating may be financial issues.
 An incomplete credit profile may lead to a lower score because the credit referencing agency has difficulty verifying your identity.
 Therefore, you can help boost your score by making sure that all your personal details are correct.

 Making sure your name is on the electoral register is another way for credit agencies to verify your identity.
+Even if you have no proof of address you can still register to vote.

 Pay off Outstanding Debt